evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 `copy` function is quite powerful tool under the ARM templates tool-belt.
 It's not very intuitive in the beggining and sometimes quite hard to work with, but eventually you will find yourself comfortable using it and you can always use the "debug" trick.

-I used the same technique to implement other type of resources:
+I used the same technique to implement other type of resources like:

 * [Network Security Group](https://docs.microsoft.com/en-us/azure/templates/microsoft.network/networksecuritygroups)  - here you can extract `securityRules` to the parameters files